This website uses cookies

 What this is costing you is brutal to calculate because it's invisible:

-Acquisition spend with no second act.
-You paid to get that lead warm - through ads, events, content, or SDR time.
-The moment it hits closed-lost, that investment stops compounding.
-There's no lifecycle infrastructure to extract the residual value.
+• Acquisition spend with no second act.
+You paid for the lead acquisition, but there's no lifecycle infrastructure to extract the residual value.

 BUILD A “NOT YET” LANE IN YOUR CRM 🧪